souzatharsis/tamingLLMs/tamingllms/_build/html/_sources/markdown/intro.md

 5. **Testing Complexity**: Traditional testing methodologies break down when dealing with non-deterministic systems, requiring new approaches.

-## A Note on Perspective

-While this book takes a critical look at LLM limitations, our goal is not to discourage their use but to enable more robust and reliable implementations.
-By understanding these challenges upfront, you'll be better equipped to build systems that leverage LLMs effectively while avoiding common pitfalls.

-The current discourse around LLMs tends toward extremes—either uncritical enthusiasm or wholesale dismissal.
-This book takes a different approach:

-- **Practical Implementation Focus**: Rather than theoretical capabilities, we examine real-world challenges and their solutions.
-- **Code-First Learning**: Every concept is illustrated with executable Python examples, enabling immediate practical application.
-- **Critical Analysis**: We provide a balanced examination of both capabilities and limitations, helping readers make informed decisions about LLM integration.

 ## A Practical Approach

 This book takes a hands-on approach to these challenges, providing: